LiubovKabir/test-gmail/TestMail/TestMail/bin/Release/README.txt

 <username> = email address for Gmail
 <password> = password
 <test_to_run> = name of test to run or ALL
-<logging> = type 'on' to enable logging or leave empty to disable
+<logging> = type 'true' to enable logging or 'false' to disable
 <test_message> = the last received message subject

 Available tests to run: